nitrogen/nitrogen/rel/overlay/win/README.md

 **Note 2:** To simplify the releasing of Nitrogen on Windows, some significant changes have been made to the build process.
 The previous method required a lot of tinkering with things to build with a new release of Erlang.

+**Note 3:** Throughout this readme, we recommend installing to `c:\erl5.9` for the sake of simplicity.
+It's not critical that you use this directory, but it should go without saying, if you choose to install into another directory, make sure you reference that directory everywhere.
+The only **strong** recommendation we make is to avoid paths with spaces in them (ie `c:\program files\erl5.9`).
+Msysgit has a bit of a history of not playing nice with paths with spaces in them

+**Note 4:** While installing Msysgit, make sure you choose the option, if presented, to "Check out as-is and Check in as-is".
+Otherwise, some of the Nitrogen prerequisits don't play nice with Windows-style line-endings (`\r\n`).

 ## Prerequisite Steps: